markdown-it/markdown-it/docs/architecture.md

 Rules are managed by names via [Ruler](https://markdown-it.github.io/markdown-it/#Ruler) instances and `enable` / `disable` methods in [MarkdownIt](https://markdown-it.github.io/markdown-it/#MarkdownIt).

-You can note, that some rules have "validation mode" - in this mode rule does not modify token stream, and only search end of token.
+You can note, that some rules have "validation mode" - in this mode rule does not modify token stream, and only look ahead for the end of token.
 It's one of important design principle - token stream is "write only" on block & inline parse stages.

 Parser is designed to keep rules independent.
 You can safely disable any, or add new one.
 There are no universal recipes how to create new rules - design of